Breastfeeding Accommodations in the Workplace

 Legal Help With Breastfeeding Accommodations at Work

 Federal lactation accommodation laws set the baseline for what employers must provide.
 State laws can go beyond them to provide more robust accommodations for nursing employees.
 If you experience pregnancy-related workplace discrimination, an employment lawyer can help.
-If your employer employer refuses to provide reasonable accommodations for nursing breaks, contact an experienced employment law attorney in your area.
+If your employer refuses to provide reasonable accommodations for nursing breaks, contact an experienced employment law attorney in your area.

 What do I do next?